Author Archives: eejm

 Maria Clotilda with one of her children, probably Napoléon Victor; Photo Credit – Wikipedia

-Following her marriage, Maria Clotilde devoted her life to prayer, charity, and her family.
-Maria Clotilde was well-respected in France for her sense of duty and grace, while her husband had long been disliked for his devotion to pleasure and his supposed avoidance of service during the Crimean War.
+Maria Clotilde devoted her life to prayer, charity, and her family.
+She was well-respected in France for her sense of duty and grace, while her husband had long been disliked for his devotion to pleasure and his supposed avoidance of service during the Crimean War.
 Napoléon-Jérôme was a notorious womanizer both before and after his marriage.

 Maria Clotilde was urged by her father to leave Paris just before the fall of the Second French Empire in 1870.
 At first, she refused to leave, sending her father a cold letter about her duties to the Houses of Savoy and Bonaparte.
 As the dangers increased and the remaining members of the Bonaparte family fled, Maria Clotilde and her husband eventually abandoned Paris for Switzerland.
 After a few years, Maria Clotilde and her husband quietly separated and she returned to Turin with her daughter.